 Now we are waiting for the jello to dissolve and then chill a bit before you can pour it over the cream cheese layer.
 Then you have to wait even more time while you stick the layered salad in the refrigerator and wait for the jello to set up.
 Then and only then can you take it out, slice it, and enjoy.

 I was craving it three days ago.
 By now, I have already moved on and found something else.

-Cherry Pretzel Salad Dip is better than the original pretzel salad!
+Cherry Pretzel Salad is better than the original jello salad!